apg/sigusr2.net/src/serving-traffic-directly-from-sqlite.md

   (3, 'BODY', 'This is the post body for the Take 2 post!');
 ```

 Great!
 As you can see these pages are pretty simple.
 While we could setup a foreign function to render these templates as markdown, or whatever else, I have spent way too much time thinking about this all as it is, so we'll leave that as an exercise to the reader.
-Same for control structures, arbitrary includes, and whatever else your fancy schmancy templating languages support these days. _(Back in my day, we typed out HTML for every response LIVE while the client was waiting on the other end&endash;Ed)_
+Same for control structures, arbitrary includes, and whatever else your fancy schmancy templating languages support these days. _(Back in my day, we typed out HTML for every response LIVE while the client was waiting on the other end--Ed)_

 Here's the punchline.
 With `RECURSIVE` Common Table Expressions, we have the ability to _split_ the template body up by the `'%'` character, and join the `route_data` with a potential variable name.
 If we then `group_concat` each of the parts, we collapse the exploded template back into a single row, ready to serve out.